 It is however possible to have alternative ironmongery finishes.
 At Timbawood, as specialists in sash windows for period, conservation and listed properties, we can replicate the look of your existing sash windows, including the ironmongery, or fit ironmongery you provide.

-We offer a choice of 8 different finishes for our ‘Forged Hook’ Fasteners and ‘Curved Neck’ Sash Lifts (see right).
+We offer a choice of 8 different finishes for our ‘Forged Hook’ Fasteners and ‘Curved Neck’ Sash Lifts (see above).
 For 5 of the finishes, we are able to match our sash window hardware with our casement window hardware – if you have a property that features both types of window.

 All the different combinations of both sash window and casement window hardware are available to see on our window hardware page.
 All pulleys and sash stop locks are designed to match the finish of the fasteners.